brycewray/hugo-site/content/posts/2023/05/more-palatable-palettes-oklch/index.md

 | **950** | 152.93 | 150 |
 {.ulysses}

 [All the major browser engines currently support OKLCH](https://caniuse.com/?search=oklch), but most displays still can't come close to matching some of its more vivid colors.
 The best that most consumers can use right now are on phones' OLED displays.
-So, until such time as there's considerably more widespread display support for OKLCH, it's necessary to use [`@supports`](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) to provide both standard and OKLCH versions of color variables (the [OKLCH Color Picker and Converter](https://oklch.com) makes this super-easy):
+Of course, quite a few users are still on certain oddball browsers, or older browser versions, that *don't* support OKLCH; so you'll want to use [`@supports`](https://developer.mozilla.org/en-US/docs/Web/CSS/@supports) to provide both standard and OKLCH versions of color variables (the [OKLCH Color Picker and Converter](https://oklch.com) makes this super-easy):

 ```css
 .myElement {